rvanheest-DANS-KNAW/course-react/react-basics/outline.md

   details, such as `title`, `meta` elements and `link`s to external CSS and/or JavaScript libraries, such as Bootstrap or MaterializeCSS.
 The HTML's `body` element only contains a `<div id="app"></div>`.
 This is where React will in the end put the generated HTML.
 Please note that this HTML file does not contain references to our own JavaScript or CSS.
-  This is later injected by Webpack.
+  This will later be injected by Webpack.
 * Styling and other resources (images, etc.) will be put into **`src/main/resources/`**.
 Please note that in order for these files to be used, they must be referenced by the (Java|Type)Script sources.
 * **`src/main/typescript/index.tsx`** is the root of the application's code.
 This file makes sure that our custom CSS is